-Goal #1 will not have too many changes in 2022-2023.
+Goal #1 will not have too many changes in 2023-2024.
 As stated earlier, JCCS has learned much about what works and doesn't work well for our students.
 Going forward, we want to continue to focus energies on practices that will really change the course of our students' lives.
-JCCS is committed to having fewer students in a class so students encounter fewer distractions and have more focus, so they can maximize learning time and get more of their work completed (Action 4) JCCS wants to make the learning conditions optimum for students on campus.
+JCCS is committed to having fewer students in a class so students encounter fewer distractions and have more focus, so they can maximize learning time and get more of their work completed (Action 4).
+JCCS wants to make the learning conditions optimum for students on campus.
 The updated instructional schedule will provide 2.5 hours of academics broken up across the school day.
 All students will have 90 minutes for homeroom instruction in the morning followed by a break.
 Math instruction will leveled and students will be assigned classes based on their needs.
 There will be a common lunch where students can socialize and then students return to targeted academics based on needs.
 Electives will be offered in the afternoon and hands-on learning will be emphasized throughout the day.

-Based on the happenings and learnings from these past two school years, JCCS also sees a continued need to deepen relationships with families to address root causes and remove barriers to schooling access.
+Based on the happenings and learnings from these past three school years, JCCS also sees a continued need to deepen relationships with families to address root causes and remove barriers to schooling access.
 JCCS is committed to maintaining outreach and communication with families going forward.
 We need to better reach students so they are more invested in their own learning and education.
 In order to do this, JCCS will continue with and expand our parent liaison teams to connect with 100% of families on a weekly basis (Action 1).
 Our team will also continue to ensure staff are trained in restorative justice techniques, go deeper with trauma informed practices, and provide counseling services (1-2 and small groups) to all students in need (Action 2).
-JCCS will continue to use Teen Talk and School Connect but discontinue use of Wayfinder as staff felt it was too cumbersome a curriculum (Action 2).
+JCCS will continue to use Teen Talk and use weekly community circles.
+(Action 2).